wp-plugins/dynamic-widgets/readme.txt

 1. A properly working WordPress site (doh!).
 2. Your theme must have at least one dynamic sidebar.
 3. Your theme must call `wp_head()`.
-4. PHP5 is highly recommended.
-Read on if your host uses PHP4.
+4. PHP5, PHP 5.3 is highly recommended.

-= My hoster is (still) using PHP4, so what? =
+= My hoster is (still) using PHP4 =

-Start immediately looking for another hoster.
-YES, immediately!
-NOW!
-Pronto!
-Starting with version 1.5 of Dynamic Widgets PHP4 will not be NOT SUPPORTED anymore.
+Sorry, Dynamic Widgets is not compatible with PHP4.
+Look for another hosting company.
+The one you're having now don't deserve your money.

 = I'm not sure my theme is calling `wp_head()`.
 Can I check? =